omdxp/jslog/website/versioned_docs/version-1.3.0/performance.md

 # Performance

 jslog is designed for high performance while maintaining zero dependencies.
-In benchmarks, jslog achieves #1 ranking in simple logging scenarios.
+In benchmarks, **jslog wins 2 out of 3 categories**, outperforming pino in complex logging and high throughput scenarios.

 ## Benchmark Results